 "I was excited to receive the news.
 The locals are already very tired.
 To prevent the construction, they were blocking the bridge across the Kruščica River day and night.
 It has been extremely demanding for all of them,” says Zuzana Vachůnová from the Czech NGO Arnika, who has followed the Kruščica case from the beginning.

 Today, organizations and individuals from the Coalition for Protection of Bosnia and Herzegovina's Rivers are celebrating the victory for the battle of Kruscica.
 Also, they welcome the recent resolutions of the European Parliament, which highlights the environmental risks of the construction of small hydropower plants and emphasizes that they are in opposition to the European Union's environmental standards (4).

 For more information on the Krušné Mountains region (Vitez.info)

 Please note that the following information is available: Avinu.ba)

 'They dammed Everything' - Bosnia's hydropower gone sour (BBC.com)

 A Balkan Dam Boom Imperils Europe's Wildest Rivers (E360.yale.edu)

 Another victory for the "Brave Women of Kruščica" (Euronatur.org)

-(3) The nickname was given to female guardians of the river after being violently attacked by special police units in August 2017.
+(3) The nickname was given to female guardians of the river after being violently attacked by a special police unit in August 2017.
 A few days later, the defended bridge named 'Most Hrabrih žena Kruščice' (Bridge of the brave women of Kruščica).

-(4) European Parliament warns Balkan countries to stop destructive hydropower (Bankwatch.org)
+(4) European Parliament war Balkan countries to stop destructive hydropower (Bankwatch.org)